 The unit connects to a BBC Microcomputer via the Tube, a high speed bi-directional interface.
 The resultant system thus comprises two processors operating concurrently, one dedicated to computation, one to input and output.
 The configuration can accommodate a wide range of peripherals, in particular those which, either as built-in or optional components, comprise the BBC Microcomputer system.
-This includes floppy or Winchester disc, memory mapped text and graphics display. keyboard, printer, serial interface, IEEE interface.
-Econet, etc.
+This includes floppy or Winchester disc. memory mapped text and graphics display. keyboard, printer, serial interface, IEEE interface.
+Econet. etc.

 It is the responsibility of the operating system PANOS to manage the input and output resources.
-The programmer makes i/o requests through a procedural interface forming part of the library, but normally this is hidden from the high level language programmer.
+The programmer makes forming part of the library, but normally this is hidden from the high level language programmer.